symfony/symfony-docs/form/bootstrap5.rst

         <!-- Copy JavaScript from https://getbootstrap.com/docs/5.0/getting-started/introduction/#js -->
     {% endblock %}

-If your application uses modern front-end practices, it's better to use :doc:`Webpack Encore </frontend>` and follow :doc:`this tutorial </frontend/encore/bootstrap>` to import Bootstrap's sources into your SCSS and JavaScript files.
+If your application uses modern front-end practices, it is better to use :doc:`Webpack Encore </frontend>` and follow :doc:`this tutorial </frontend/encore/bootstrap>` to import Bootstrap's sources into your SCSS and JavaScript files.